ray-project/ray/doc/source/serve/managing-deployments.md

     time.sleep(1)
     return ""

-func.deploy() # The func deployment will now autoscale based on requests demand.
+serve.run(func.bind()) # The func deployment will now autoscale based on requests demand.
 ```

 The `min_replicas` and `max_replicas` fields configure the range of replicas which the